top of page

 Holidays tend to magnify everything - the good, the bad, and the unresolved.

-The expectation of joy and togetherness can clash with long-standing family dynamics, creating a perfect storm of emotions.
+The expectation of joy and togetherness can clash with long-standing recurring conflicts, creating a perfect storm of emotions.
 Though we do not always spend time figuring out what exactly is going on, we do notice very quickly - family members know exactly how to push all our buttons!

-And these dynamics can be true for many family members, with everyone feeling on edge and adding to the fire.
+And this can be true for many family members at once, with everyone feeling on edge at the same time and adding to the fire.

 Let's take a person called Lena and her loved ones.

-Lena cared for her family deeply, but every sarcastic comment from her brother triggered feelings of being dismissed, which reminded her how her brother always seemed to get away with things while she carried the weight of responsibility growing up.
-Her mother’s critiques stirred up an old need to prove her worth as a stay-at-home Mom, while her father’s aloofness left her feeling emotionally abandoned, dropping her back into her 9th birthday party, where Dad was away and did not congratulate her.
+Lena cared for her family deeply, but every sarcastic comment from her younger brother reminded her how her brother always seemed to "get away with things" while she carried the weight of responsibility growing up.
+Her mother questioning Lena's career decisions stirred up the childhood need to prove her worth as a bigger sister.
+Simultaneously, Lena's father’s aloofness left Lena feeling abandoned and alone in the whole situation, dropping her back into starting her primary school, when she had to stay with Grandparents for a long time.

-These experiences aren’t just about what’s happening now—they’re connected to layers of emotions and memories we’ve carried with us for years.
+These feelings aren’t just about what’s happening now—they’re connected to layers of emotions and memories we’ve carried with us for years.

 Consider the holiday table like a stage where everyone’s past scripts are replayed.